Rico Lewis scores equaliser before being sent off as Man City held by Palace

 Rico Lewis rescued a point for Manchester City in their 2-2 draw at Crystal Palace before he was sent off late in the second half at Selhurst Park.

-Summer signing Maxence Lacroix fired Palace back in front with his first Eagles goal after the break but the sides were back on level terms from Lewis’ fine finish in the 68th minute.
+Summer signing Maxence Lacroix fired Palace back in front with his first Eagles goal after the break but the sides were back on level terms from Lewis’s fine finish in the 68th minute.

 He was dismissed with a controversial second yellow in the 84th minute, but the visitors were able to fend off the man advantage and save themselves from falling further behind Liverpool in the title chase.

+“No,” he replied, sternly, later adding: “We played the last 10, 15 minutes with 10 against 11.
+We have seven potential starting 11 injured, and a lot of players with minutes.

+“The physicality for Crystal Palace is there, but we were there and we did try everything to try to win.
+I am really proud and pleased for the players.”

-Munoz fired the hosts in front in the fourth minute from Will Hughes’ threaded pass, Stefan Ortega getting an outstretched glove on the ball but unable to prevent the opener.
+Munoz had fired the hosts in front from Will Hughes’s threaded pass, Stefan Ortega getting an outstretched glove on the ball but unable to prevent the opener.

-Dean Henderson required treatment after denying Haaland with his face, and while the Norway striker soon found himself back inside the hosts’ penalty area but was off-balance as he chased down the ball.
+Dean Henderson required treatment after denying Haaland with his face, and while the Norway striker soon found himself back inside the hosts’ penalty area, he was off balance as he chased down the ball.

 An unmarked Ismaila Sarr would have wanted more from a chance he blazed over, but Palace did not relent with Eberechi Eze next to threaten as he danced around the 18-yard box, though the offside flag was eventually raised.